FACTBOX-Countries vaccinating children against COVID-19 | Health

 FACTBOX-Countries vaccinating children against COVID-19

 * Hong Kong will open its COVID-19 vaccine scheme to children over the age of 12, the government said.
-AMERICAS * Chile has approved use of Pfizer-BioNTech's vaccine for 12-16-year-olds. * U.S. states began to inoculate young adolescents in mid-May after its Centers for Disease Control and Prevention approved Pfizer's shot for those aged 12-15.
+AMERICAS * Chile has approved use of Pfizer-BioNTech's vaccine for 12 to 16-year-olds. * U.S. states began to inoculate young adolescents in mid-May after the federal Centers for Disease Control and Prevention approved Pfizer's shot for those aged 12-15.

 EU COUNTRIES * Austria aims to have over 340,000 children aged 12-15 vaccinated by the end of August, according to news site Vindobona.

-* Germany plans to offer a first shot to children aged 12-16 from June 7, while Poland would offer shots to those aged 12-15 the same day. * Hungary started vaccinating 16-18-year-olds in mid-May, according to Xinhua news agency.
+* Germany plans to offer a first shot to children aged 12-16 from June 7, while Poland would offer shots to those aged 12-15 the same day. * Hungary started vaccinating 16 to 18-year-olds in mid-May, according to Xinhua news agency.

 * Italy on May 31 approved extending the use of the Pfizer-BioNTech vaccine to 12-15 year olds. * Lithuania's prime minister said the country could start vaccinating children from age 12 in June, news site Delfi reported.